Printable PDF signs to hang on the door or window of your business:

 - Restaurants must go to a “take-out only” model of serving customers

 - Restaurants: Businesses that offer carry-out, delivery, and drive-through food and beverage service may continue to do so, but eating and drinking inside restaurants and bars is temporarily prohibited.
-At the end of 14 days will reevaluate and decide whether continued mitigation is needed.

 How can I get paid time off through my employer?